screeps/docs/source/simultaneous-actions.md

 title: Simultaneous execution of creep actions
 ---

-The exact methods available to a creep are determined by his parts.
+The exact methods available to a creep are determined by its parts.
 You may opt to create an all-in-one creep out of all existing parts, but you won't be able to execute all methods simultaneously.
 Here are the dependencies:

 ![](img/action-priorities.png)